-Geometric morphometric analysis is able to discriminate between cut marks produced with the two burins.
-In particular, the two groups Burin1 (B1) and Burin2 (B2) are differently distributed along the Principal Component 2 (PC2), which describes 31.5% of the sample’s variance.
-The values of group B2 are significantly higher than those of group B1 (Mann-Whitney U test, p = 0.0005), indicating deeper cross-sections with steeper walls (Figure 4A).
-The difference in shape between the two groups can be easily seen with the Procrustes analysis shown in figures 4B and 4C.
-Whereas PC1 is not able to distinguish the two groups, it describes the 54.8% of the sample’s variance and it is more related to the symmetry of the cross-sections.
+Geometric morphometric analysis is able to discriminate between the cut marks produced with the two burins.
+In particular, the two groups of cut marks, Burin 1 (B1) and Burin 2 (B2), are differently distributed along principal component 2 (PC2), which describes 31.5% of the sample’s variance.
+The values of group B2 are significantly higher than those of group B1 (Mann–Whitney U test, p = 0.0005), indicating deeper cross sections with steeper walls (Figure 4a).
+The difference in shape between the two groups can be easily seen with the Procrustes analysis shown in Figures 4b and 4c.
+Whereas PC1 is not able to distinguish the two groups, it describes 54.8% of the sample’s variance, and it is better related to the symmetry of the cross sections.

-Figure 2. a-b: starting and ending points of a groove produced with Burin 1; c-d: starting and ending points of a groove produced with Burin 2.
-Dotted lines indicate the abrupt edges of the groove; arrows indicate direction of the hand movement.
+Figure 2. a, b: starting and ending points of a groove produced with Burin 1; c, d: starting and ending points of a groove produced with Burin 2.
+Dotted lines indicate the abrupt edges of the groove; arrows indicate the direction of the hand movement.

 Figure 3.
-Depth of cross-sections (DC) according to which burin was used (B1: burin 1; B2: burin 2).
+Depth of cross sections (DC) according to which burin was used (B1: Burin 1; B2: Burin 2).

-If the analysis moves on to the 3D models of the active edges which were used to inflict the cut marks, it emerges that the angle α is generally wider towards the top of the edge.
-In Burin 1, the angle between the two surfaces which form the cutting edge is 119.6° ± 1.3 if only the first 30 μm are considered, 96.9° ± 0.7 if we consider a depth of 60 μm and 82.3° ± 0.8 if we consider a depth of 85 μm.
-These values are respectively 120.6° ± 0.7, 109.8° ± 0.8 and 98° ± 0.5 in Burin 2.
-Figure 5A shows more clearly how the angle changes when different depths of penetration of the tools’ edge into the bone tissue are taken into consideration.
-This could imply that the general shape of the cross-sections of a cut mark depends on the penetration of the cutting edge into the bone tissue (as exemplified in figure 5B).
-Both Principal Components show a positive and significant linear correlation with DC: p-value is 0.0001 for PC1 and 0.0004 for PC2.
+In terms of the analysis of the 3D models of the active edges, which were used to inflict the cut marks, it emerges that angle α is generally wider towards the top of the edge.
+In B1, the angle between the two surfaces that form the cutting edge is 119.6° ± 1.3, if only the first 30 μm are considered, 96.9° ± 0.7, if we consider a depth of 60 μm, and 82.3° ± 0.8, if we consider a depth of 85 μm.
+These values are respectively 120.6° ± 0.7, 109.8° ± 0.8 and 98° ± 0.5 in B2.
+Figure 5a shows more clearly how the angle changes when different depths of penetration of the tools’ edge into the bone tissue are taken into consideration.
+This could imply that the general shape of the cross sections of a cut mark depends on the penetration of the cutting edge into the bone tissue (as exemplified in Figure 5b).
+Both principal components show a positive and significant linear correlation with DC: the p-value is 0.0001 for PC1 and 0.0004 for PC2.

-Geometric morphometrics revealed that the grooves inflicted with the unretouched flint flake exhibit considerably greater variability in shape than the striations produced with the burins.
-These grooves are described by three main Principal Components: PC1, PC2 and PC3 (which accounted respectively for 41.7%, 34.4% and 17.5% of variability).
+Geometric morphometrics revealed that the grooves inflicted with the unretouched flint flake exhibited considerably greater variability in shape than the striations produced with the burins.
+These grooves are described by three main principal components, PC1, PC2 and PC3 (which accounted respectively for 41.7%, 34.4% and 17.5% of the variability).
 PC1 could be interpreted as a function of the symmetry of the cross section and PC2 as a function of the presence of slopes or ancillary striations on the slopes of the cross sections.
-PC3 could be interpreted as a function of the depth and is related to the opening angle of the cross sections (shallower cuts with wider open angles vs deeper cuts with smaller open angles); The PC3 is the only one that shows a significant (and positive) correlation with DC (p = 0.01).
+PC3 could be interpreted as a function of the depth and is related to the open angle of the cross sections (shallower cuts with wider open angles vs deeper cuts with smaller open angles); it is only PC3 that shows a significant (and positive) correlation with DC (p = 0.01).